-If we had to sum up hedging in as few a words as possible, we could probably trim it down to just two: mitigating risk.
+If we had to sum up hedging in as few words as possible, we could probably trim it down to just two: mitigating risk.
 That, in essence, is the thinking behind a Forex hedging strategy.
 The classic definition of a hedge is this: a position taken by a market participant in order to reduce their exposure to price movements.

 For example, an airline is exposed to fluctuations in fuel prices through the inherent cost of doing business.
 Such an airline might choose to buy oil futures in order to mitigate against the risk of rising fuel prices.
 Doing so would allow them to focus on their core business of flying passengers.

 But is there a way to have your cake and eat it?

-Hedge funds exploit the ability to go long and short in order to seek profits while only being exposed to minimal risk.
+Hedge funds exploit the ability to go long and short, in order to seek profits whilst being exposed to minimal risk.
 At the heart of the strategy is targeting price asymmetry.
 Generally speaking, such a hedging strategy aims to do two things:

 Why is this?

 For a start, correlations which exist between instruments may be dynamic.
 Consequently, it is a challenge simply to stay on top of measuring the relationships between instruments.
 It is a further challenge to act on the information in a timely manner, and without incurring significant transaction costs.
 Hedge funds tend to operate with such strategies using large numbers of stock positions.

 With stocks, there are clear and easy commonalities between companies that operate in the same sector.
 Identifying such close commonalities with currency pairs for a Forex hedging strategy is not as easy.
 Furthermore, there are fewer instruments to choose from.